vschmidt94/homework/README.md

 ### On Flask

 I knew from Sarah that Flask is preferred over Django, so I used this as opportunity to touch Flask.
-To be honest, I'm still wrapping my head around it, progress was frustratingly slow - and I realized the tutorial I initially latched onto doesn't use the most Pythonic structure.
+To be honest, I'm still wrapping my head around it, progress was frustratingly slow - and I realized the tutorial I initially latched onto (Greg Obinna's at: https://medium.com/free-code-camp/structuring-a-flask-restplus-web-service-for-production-builds-c2ec676de563) doesn't use the most Pythonic structure.
 Seems like this article proposes a cleaner organization: http://michal.karzynski.pl/blog/2016/06/19/building-beautiful-restful-apis-using-flask-swagger-ui-flask-restplus/

 I opted for `Flask-RESTplus` to leverage the built-in Swagger interface.